CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 }
 ```

-In the `DeckMap` constructor, we are going to create initialize the `props` and create the canvases:
+In the `DeckMap` constructor, we are going to initialize the `props` and create the canvases:

 ```javascript
 export default class DeckMap extends Deck {